nil-andreu/personal-blog/README.md

 # Terraform
 Infrastructure as a Code is a new way to create the cloud infrastructure.
-In this way, you define in code how the services should look like.
+In this way, you define in code how the servers should be structured.
 For this, I am using Terraform for the automation & maintainance of the AWS cloud infrastructure.

 For starting with it, we need first to download the necessary packages from the providers we are going to use: